Hypnotherapy for Anxiety, PTSD, and Chronic Pain

 What this review covers

-This review synthesizes the peer-reviewed evidence on hypnotherapy for three related clinical areas: anxiety disorders, post-traumatic stress disorder (PTSD), and chronic pain.
+This review summarizes peer-reviewed research on hypnotherapy in three related clinical areas: anxiety disorders, PTSD, and chronic pain.
+For readers asking about chronic pain or pain management, we define key terms briefly.
+We focus on outcomes and real-world use.
 We focus on:

 Anxiety disorders and chronic pain are highly prevalent and disabling.
-In the United States, roughly 1 in 5 adults experiences an anxiety disorder each year (about 19% annually) (see National Institute of Mental Health) and chronic pain affects an estimated 20% of adults globally (World Health Organization).
-PTSD lifetime prevalence in many English-speaking populations ranges from about 6–8% (NIMH, CDC).
+In the United States, about 1 in 5 adults has an anxiety disorder each year (about 19%).
+See the National Institute of Mental Health.
+Chronic pain affects about 20% of adults worldwide.
+See the World Health Organization.
+PTSD lifetime prevalence in many English-speaking populations ranges from about 6--8% (NIMH, CDC).
+Patients often ask how to handle anxiety in daily life.
+Others say, "I am always in pain."
+They want pain management that fits their routines.
 Given limits of access, side effects, and partial responses to medications and psychotherapy, complementary approaches such as clinical hypnosis/hypnotherapy are of increasing interest.
 Clinicians need clear, evidence‑informed guidance on efficacy, safety, and how hypnotherapy fits within standard care pathways.

 Overview of Hypnotherapy: Concepts and Mechanisms